KhronosGroup/Vulkan-Tools/vulkaninfo/vulkaninfo.md

                       specifying the gpu-number associated with the gpu of interest.
 This number can be determined by running vulkaninfo without any options specified.
+--show-formats        Display the format properties of each physical device.
 ```

 ### Windows